Mojo Marinade

 1/2 cup of Canola oil (a neutral-flavored oil), you could substitute olive oil

 Start by processing the garlic, Fresno chili, and red onion until finely minced.
 Next, add the roughly chopped cilantro leaves, and pulse until combined.
-Add the remainder of the ingredients with the exception of the oil.
+Add the remainder of the ingredients except the oil.
 Finally, through the feeding tube, slowly drizzle in the Canola oil until combined.
 Transfer to jelly jars to store in the refrigerator.

 Examples Of Mojo Marinade:

 The first is where I used the Mojo as a sauce.
 I had 1 1/2 pounds of shredded chicken that I’d cooked earlier.
-In a sautĂ© pan over medium heat, I added the Mojo Marinade.
-I heated the sauce up for 2 to 3 minutes and added in the shredded chicken.
+In a sauté pan over medium heat, I added the Mojo Marinade.
+I heated the sauce for 2 to 3 minutes and added the shredded chicken.
 I added the remaining marinade over the top and tossed it to combine.

 The second way I used the Mojo was as a marinade for a pork butt.
 I scored the fat cap and rubbed the Mojo marinade all over the butt, on all sides.
 I wrapped it tightly in plastic wrap and then placed the pork in the refrigerator for 24 hours before cooking.
 It’s important to let the pork come to room temperature before cooking.